Jasonblalack/zyngapoker/About.md

 - Integrated [GIT](http://git-scm.com/) support for auto-cloning and managing of used libraries and frameworks.
 Fully supports the model of branches and tags.
 No more GIT sub repositories to manage by hand.
 - Two different project build variants (source and build) offer the right features for developing and deployment phase of an application.
 The so-named "source" version loads the original class files which is useful during the development phase of an application.
 The build version puts all compiled into one (or multiple) optimized code bundles to minimize transfer size and runtime performance.
 - Highly effective single file binary cache (with integrated memory cache).
 This solution is very fast on all operating systems (much faster than single file lookups with legacy build tools.
+- Integrated permutation supports allow for complex output scenarios (debug=on/off, device=tablet/desktop/mobile, locale=en/fr/de, ...) and access the selected variant using a simple JavaScript API.

 # Features